ACADEMIC POLICES AND PROCEDURES

 Veteran students and eligible dependents that have been certified for VA benefits are subject to a satisfactory progress standard specified by the Veterans Administration.
 These students will forfeit their certification for benefits when, after one academic term of probationary status, they fail to improve their semester grade point average during their next term of credit course enrollment.
 While VA benefits must be terminated, these students are subject to the academic suspension and dismissal policy described below.

 Students who remain on academic probation for more than two consecutive semesters are eligible for academic suspension or dismissal.
 The Vice President for Academic Services makes decisions regarding academic suspension and dismissal.
 Students who are academically suspended from the College must follow the readmission procedure for academically suspended students.
 Students who are readmitted after academic suspension may be subject to restrictions or requirements designed to improve opportunities for academic success.
 Students who are academically dismissed are ineligible for readmission.

 Please note that academic suspension and dismissal are not the same as financial aid suspension and termination.
 Questions about ongoing financial aid eligibility must be directed to the Financial Aid Office at 419-755-4899.

 Students who have been suspended from North Central State College for academic reasons and who wish to be readmitted must petition for readmission.
-The petition must be submitted at least four weeks before the first day of classes for the quarter the student wishes to enter.
+The petition must be submitted at least four weeks before the first day of classes for the semester the student wishes to enter.

-A student suspended for the first time must remain out of school for a minimum of one quarter, including summer.
-(For example, if academic suspension was at the end of fall quarter, the student may not attend winter quarter and may petition for readmission to spring quarter.)
-A student suspended for a second time must remain out of school for one full academic year (four quarters).
+A student suspended for the first time must remain out of school for a minimum of one semester, including summer.
+For example, if academic suspension was at the end of fall semester, the student may not attend spring semester and may petition for readmission to summer semester.
+A student suspended for a second time must remain out of school for one full academic year (three semesters).
 A third occurrence will result in academic dismissal.
 A student who has been academically dismissed will not be readmitted to North Central State College unless there are documented, extenuating circumstances.